SymfonyCasts/asset-mapper/sfcasts/preloading.md

 # Preloading

-Coming soon...
+We just discovered a problem: our browser needs to download the page... *and* a CSS file before it even *realizes* that it need to download this font.
+This may not be a huge deal, but there's a cool solution: preloading.

+## Manually Adding a link rel="preload"

 Go find the font URL - it's this "normal" one - and copy it.
 Next, open `base.html.twig` file and, up here, add a `<link>` tag.
 Unlike a normal `link rel="stylesheet"` that points to a CSS file, the purpose of *this* link tag will be to yell to the browser:

-> Hey, you don't know why yet, but you need to download this file.
+> Hey, you don't know why yet, but you should download this file.

-In here, say `rel="preload" href=""` and paste that long URL.
-Then, for fonts, we'll need to add `as="font"`, `type="font/woff2"`, and `crossorigin=""` at the end.
-That's *long*, but that's what's going to hint that it needs to preload that file.
-If we go over and run Lighthouse again... we *still* score 100, and under "Avoid chaining critical requests", you can see that file is now *gone*.
-That's fixed!
+To do that, say `rel="preload"` then `href=""` and paste that long URL.
+And when preloading fonts, we need to add `as="font"`, `type="font/woff2"`, and `crossorigin=""` at the end.

+Ok, let's see what Lighthouse thinks of this now!
+After... we *still* score 100 - yay! -  and under "Avoid chaining critical requests", that font file is *gone*.

+## Preloading via a Header

-But... what about `app.css`?
-You can't really load that any earlier, right?
-That's inside of our `base.html.twig` already.
-It downloads the page and as soon as it has the HTML, it *sees* this CSS tag.
-That's *fine*, but could we move this even *earlier*?
-Is there a way to *hint* to the browser that it needs to download this `app.tailwind.css` *before* it downloads the HTML?
+But... what about `app.tailwind.css`?
+The browser downloads the HTML and then immediately sees the `link` tag for this.
+Is there a way to *hint* to the browser that it needs to download this `app.tailwind.css` even *before* it downloads the HTML?
 The answer, surprisingly, is *yes*.

 To do that, we need a Symfony component called "WebLink".
-At your terminal, say:
+At your terminal, run:

 ```terminal
 composer require symfony/web-link
 ```

-Once that's done, back in `base.html.twig`, we're going to add *another* preload down here that looks pretty similar: `<link rel="preload" href="">`.
-This time, we're going to use a function called `preload`.
-I'll talk about that in a second.
-So say `{{ preload() }}`, and then we're going to use our normal `asset()` function to point to `styles/app.tailwind.css`.
-In this case, this `preload` function needs another option here called `as: 'style'`.
+Once that's done, back in `base.html.twig`, we're going to add *another* preload down here that looks  similar: `<link rel="preload" href="">`.
+This time, we're use a Twig function called `preload()` passing the normal `asset()` function to point to `styles/app.tailwind.css`.
+In this case, this `preload` function needs another option called `as: 'style'`.

 That's it!
-We don't need any more attributes.
-If we go refresh the page and "View page source", this, by itself, is going to output a `preload` tag, which is kind of pointless.
-When the browser is reading HTML and it sees this, this basically says:
+Go refresh the page and "View page source".
+No surprise: this outputs a `preload` tag... and the `preload()` Twig function, so far, looks like it's just a small shortcut to help do that.

+What's interesting is that, for the `app.tailwind.css` file, this is pointless!
+This basically tells the browser:

-`Hey, you should start downloading this CSS file.`
+> Hey, you should start downloading this CSS file.

-*But* literally one line later, it would have found out anyway.
-So while this *is* pretty pointless, the fact that we call this `preload()` function *first* tells
+*But*... one line later, it would have found out anyway!
+So why did we do this?
-Symfony:

-`Hey, when you return the response for this page, add a preload header.`
+It turns out that the `preload()` function does two things: it helps output the `link` tag contents but it *also* tells Symfony that it should add a `preload` *header* to the response.

-If we go over to the Network tools, select "All", find our main page, go to "Headers", and look under "Response Headers"... look!
-There's a new "Link" header here called "preload" that points to our CSS file.
-So as the response is being sent back to the user's browser, at the *very* top of the response in the header is that *hint* to start downloading that CSS file.
-So it actually *can* start downloading the CSS file before it even downloads the HTML file.
+Go to the Network tools, select "All", find our main page, go to "Headers", and look under "Response Headers" There's a new "Link" header here called "preload" that points to our CSS file!
+So as the browser starts downloading the response, at the *very* top it sees a *hint* that it should start downloading that CSS file!

 If we go back over to Lighthouse and analyze the page load again... down here... beautiful!
 Look at that!
-That entire section is *gone*.
+That entire section is *gone*

+## preload JavaScript in importmap.php

-There are a couple of other things here like "Keep request counts low and transfer sizes small", but these aren't really warnings - just something we could work on improving if we wanted to.
+There are few other things here like "Keep request counts low and transfer sizes small", but these aren't really warnings: just something to keep in mind.

 But on the topic of preloading, even though we don't have any more warnings here, there *is* another spot where preloading can improve performance, and it has to do with JavaScript.

 Over in our `importmap.php` file, there's a key here called `preload` that we haven't talked about.
-You can see that it's set to `true` for `app`.
-We're going to set that to `false`.
-If we head over here and run another Lighthouse report... we still get a score of 100, but if we go down here, it says "Avoid chaining critical requests".
-And check this out!
+It's set to `true` for `app`.
+Set that to `false`.

+Now, move over and run another Lighthouse report.
+We still get a score of 100, but if we go down here, ah: "Avoid chaining critical requests" is back!
+And check it out!
 We have the HTML page, down to `app.js`, `bootstrap.js`, the Stimulus loader, Stimulus itself, controllers... *wow*.
 A *bunch* of stuff happened.

 This is the same problem we saw with the CSS and font files earlier.
 First, our browser downloads the HTML page. *Then* it sees that it needs to download `app.js`.
-Once it downloads *that* file, it sees that it needs to download our `bootstrap.js` file.
-Then, when it sees that, it knows that it needs to download the `stimulus-bundle/loader`, and so on - one by one by one, instead of downloading *all* of those things as soon as the page loads.
-It has to *discover* them little by little, which *isn't* ideal.
-The `preload` is what's fixing that.
-I'll change this back to `true`, refresh the page, and "View page source".
+Once it downloads *that* file, it sees that it needs to download `bootstrap.js`.
+Then, it knows that it needs to download the `stimulus-bundle/loader`, and so on: one by one by one.
+Instead of downloading *all* of those things in parallel, it has to *discover* them little by little.

-One of the things here that we haven't talked about yet comes from the `importmap()`.
+The `preload` is what fixes that.
+Change this back to `true`, refresh the page, and view page's source.

-We know that dumps the `importmap`, and we know it dumps our `<script type="module">` down here.
+We know that the `importmap()` Twig function dumps the `importmap` and the `<script type="module">`.
 But it *also* dumps these `modulepreload` things.
-This is pretty cool.
-Because we said `'preload' => true` for `app`, it adds a `<link rel="modulepreload">` here for `app.js`.
+These are cool.
+Because we said `'preload' => true` for `app`, it adds a `<link rel="modulepreload">` for `app.js`.
 That hints to the browser that it should start downloading `app.js` *immediately*.
-That's not super important because it would have figured that out down here anyway, but *then* AssetMapper sees that our `/assets/app.js` file imports *Bootstrap*.
-So since `app.js` is preloaded, it *also* preloads `bootstrap.js`.
+Though, that's not really important because it would have figured that out down here anyway.

+But, *then* AssetMapper sees that our `assets/app.js` imports `bootstrap.js`.
+And because `app.js` is preloaded, it *also* preloads `bootstrap.js`.
 And since this imports `./lib/vinyl.js`, it *also* preloads `./lib/vinyl.js`.
-So it's going to start downloading all three of those files immediately.
+So it's will download all three of these files immediately.

 At this point, if we ran Lighthouse again, it wouldn't complain about any of these chain requests.
 But we *still* have room for improvement.
-You can see that if you look over the JavaScript and check out this waterfall column.
-We see that a couple of files *start* downloading, and then a few more... and a few more.
-So we still have this chaining problem.
+On the network tools, for JavaScript, check out the waterfall column.
+We see that a few files *start* downloading, and then a few more... and a few more.
+So we still have this chaining problem, though it's apparently not a big enough deal for Lighthouse to report on.

-We know, for example, that the `bootstrap.js` is being preloaded, but this `@symfony/stimulus-bundle` file *isn't*.
+We know that the `bootstrap.js` is being preloaded, but this `@symfony/stimulus-bundle` file *isn't*.
 It downloads `bootstrap.js`, and *then* it discovers it needs this file, and *then* it discovers the things inside of it.
-This happens because we're preloading `app`, and so anything that `app` imports with a *relative* import will automatically be preloaded as well.
+The key thing to understand is that, because we're preloading `app`, anything that `app` imports with a *relative* import will automatically be preloaded as well.
 But anything we're importing with a *bare* import, like `lodash/camelCase` or `@symfony/stimulus-bundle`, *won't* be preloaded automatically.
-That's because they have their own entries inside of here, so you control the preloading for those by themselves.
+Perhaps they should, but they have their own entries inside of `importmaph.php`, so you control the preloading for those independently.

-This is a bit of an optimization on performance, but if you wanted to, we could add `preload` to the items we *know* will be critical to our page rendering - `stimulus` is going to be critical, `stimulus-bundle` because that's what loads our controllers, and also `turbo`.
+At this point, we're *really* optimizing performance - maybe over-optimizing.
+But if you want to avoid this chaining problem, you could add `preload` to the items we *know* will be critical to the page rendering.
+For example, `@hotwired/stimulus` is critical, `stimulus-bundle`is critical because that's what loads our controllers, and `turbo` is also critical.

 When we refresh... nothing changes.
-We'll just see more of those `modulepreloads` down here.
+We'll just see more `modulepreloads` in the HTML.
 If we run Lighthouse one more time, we're *still* scoring 100, and you can see that there are no major problems down here. *Fantastic*.

+## Preload Everything

+By the way, if you're now thinking:

+> Why don't we just preload everything?

+That's a good thought!
+But, don't! your browser is smart, and without any preloads, it has a highly-intelligent algorithm to determine the order it will download files so that everything loads as fast as possible.
+If you preloaded everything, the loading order *probably* wouldn't be as good.
+Just use preloads for *critical* assets.

-All right, friends!
-Thanks so much for joining us!
-AssetMapper is *cool*.
-There are some things it *doesn't* do, like tree shaking or handling TypeScript, but for a large number of projects, it's going to work *great*.
-And the cool thing is, you're still running normal JavaScript, so if you ever did need to move to a build system later, you could do that *super* easily.
-Let us know what you think, and hopefully we can keep the improvements going for Symfony 6.4.
-Thanks again and I'll see you all *next time*!
+Ok!
+We made it!
+I think AssetMapper is a breath of fresh air - and I hope you feel the same!
+There are some things it *doesn't* do, like tree shaking or handling TypeScript.
+But for a large number of projects, it's going to work *great*.
+And the cool thing is, you're still running normal JavaScript.
+So if you ever did need to move to a build system later, you could do that.
+Let us know what you think, and hopefully we can make more improvements for Symfony 6.4.
+Alright friends, see you next time!